 Steps to do and how to apply for Attaché:

 • Contact your rating detailer to be released to Shore Special Programs (PERS-4010G) Attaché.

-• Update your contact info on CMS-ID (this is how you will be contacted).
+• Update your contact info on My Navy Assignments (MNA).
+(This is how you will be contacted).

 • Take your DLAB.

 • If you meet the minimum requirements, you will be contacted via phone or email.

 *Note: Service Members must comply to host country laws; this means a Sailor applying might not be eligible due to the laws.
 For example, if a Service Member is in a same sex marriage, they may not qualify for a country where same sex marriage is illegal.

 Department of State and Host Nation information can be found at www.state.gov